The Created angel Chronicles, book One

 “If the Devil wants this buried, then he’s not going to let anyone else touch it,” he said, stepping toward the Demoki list.
 Demoki was the Angelic language, the language all preters learned at some point.
 It looked almost like runes with extra markings, tittles, and diphthongs.

-“Then why look into it?
-Why not ask his Director what’s going on?”
+“Then why investigate?
+Why not ask his director what’s going on?”
 I asked.
 He slowly turned to meet my eyes, and I tilted my head, eyebrows raised.
 He sighed and tucked his hands in the pockets of the pinstriped pants.

 “I hadn’t thought of asking her.
 We’re not on the best of terms since her last pregnancy,” he said, and I scrunched my eyebrows.